franrole/cclust_package/docs/scripts.rst

 separator is given by a script parameter.

-Process co-clustering: the *coclust* script
+Perform co-clustering: the *coclust* script
 -------------------------------------------

 The *coclust* script can be used to run a particular co-clustering algorithm on a data matrix.
 The user has to select an algorithm which is given as a first argument to *coclust*.